mivashchenko/security-monitoring/README.md

 One idea to enhance user experience is to pause WebSocket updates when the user is navigating through different pages of the table or selecting a row.
 Instead, the table could display a “Refresh Data” button to allow users to resume real-time updates.
 This would require a more structured architecture and additional development time.

 ## Other features

-The project shows error messages in the snackbar, has a dark mode, and a responsive design.
+- Fully Responsive Design
+- Dark Mode
+- Snackbar Notifications for error messages

 ## LLM part
-I've create a openai assistant that can help with messages analyzing.
-It's not perfect, but it's a good start.
-For some reason it does make mistakes.
-I need to play with the functions calling more to understand how it works.
+I’ve created an OpenAI assistant that can help analyze messages.
+It’s not perfect, but it’s a good start.
+For some reason, it sometimes makes mistakes.
+I need to experiment more with function calling to understand how it works.

-Basically I ask GPT to analyze a message and call a function with a single parameter "violationType". the function does nothing but i use the parameter to understand what kind of violation it is.
+Basically, I ask GPT to analyze a message and call a function with a single parameter, “violationType”.
+The function itself doesn’t perform any action, but I use the parameter to determine the type of violation.